Information Systems Security Research

 Salvatore Aurigemma, University of Tulsa, US

-Jordan Barlow, Cal State-Fullerton, US
+Jordan Barlow, University of St. Thomas, US

 Richard Baskerville, Georgia State University, US